Skip to content

 Cocaine’s Half-Life

-The half-life of cocaine is approximately one hour.
+The half-life of Cocaine is about a single hour.
 If a person takes 1 gram of cocaine, only a half gram will remain in the body after one hour.
 After two hours, one-quarter of a gram will remain, and so on, until all traces of cocaine have left the body.

 Although cocaine has a relatively short half-life in the body, its effects can last much longer depending on how it is taken and the amount consumed.
 For example, snorting cocaine can cause effects to last up to 15 minutes, whereas cocaine injected into muscle tissue can cause effects lasting up to an hour or more.